Kaare Barslund

-Kaare Brøckner Barslund (born 23 March 2004) is a Danish professional footballer who plays as a centre-back for the U-19 squad of Danish Superliga club FC Nordsjælland.
+Kaare Brøckner Barslund (born 23 March 2004) is a Danish professional footballer who plays as a centre-back for Swedish Allsvenskan club IF Brommapojkarna.

 Career

 Nordsjælland

 Barslund is a product of FC Nordsjælland, which he joined from Helsinge Fodbold at the age of 11, and worked his way up through the club's youth ranks.
 He was called up for his first game for Nordsjælland's first team on 31 August 2022; a Danish Cup game against BK Frem.
 He got his debut for the club in the same game, as he came on from the bench for the second half of the game to replace Ulrik Yttergård Jenssen.
 Only 11 days later, on 11 September 2022, Barslund got his debut in the Danish Superliga, as he came on from the bench for the last four minutes against FC Midtjylland.

+IF Brommapojkarna

+In pursuit of more playing time, it was confirmed on 11 March 2024 that Barslund moved to Swedish Allsvenskan club IF Brommapojkarna.